Consensys/doc.quorum-key-manager/docs/Concepts/Stores.md

 - [Key store](#key-store)
 - [Ethereum store](#ethereum-store)

+## Vault

+A vault defines the user credentials required to access to the remote storage, such as HashiCorp Vault, Azure Key Vault, or AWS KMS.

 ## Secret store

 A secret store allows you to store and access secret values, but doesn't expose any crypto-operations.